ChenC2002/ChenChen.github.io/_pages/cv.md

 INTERNSHIP EXPERIENCE
 ======
 * China Mobile Information Technology Co., Ltd. (FORTUNE GLOBAL 100), Guangzhou, China
-  * Intern in Artificial Intelligence and Big Data Department (Jun 2023 — Aug 2023)
+  * Intern in Artificial Intelligence and Big Data Department, Jun 2023 — Aug 2023
   * I deployed ChatGLM2 in real production and optimized prompt words to limit GPU memory usage to less than 2GB for a single model.
   * By constructing NL2SQL with ChatSQL, I improved retrieval accuracy to 85%+.